 Breathe before you eat

-Oftentimes bloating, gas and other digestive issues can be cause by stress or anxiety.
+Oftentimes bloating of the stomach, gas and other digestive issues can be cause by stress or anxiety.
 Taking a few deep breaths before a meal can stimulate the parasympathetic nervous system that put our body into more of a rest and digest mode.

 All in all, you have to make sure that you’re not only aware of what you’re consuming but also how you consume it.
 Don’t rush to finish your meals or hurry to get that second plate of food.
 Take your time, be mindful and be patient to allow yourself to get that “full feeling.”